 Tamika D. Williams has been promoted to Associate Director of The Duke Endowment’s Child Care program area.
 Read the news release.

 Meka S. Sales has been named Director of Special Initiatives at The Duke Endowment.
 Read the news release.

 Along with children across the globe, school kids in rural Montgomery County, N.C., are learning that physical activity is important – and fun.
 Read more.

-Trustees of The Duke Endowment in Charlotte have approved $7.2 million in grants to organizations in North Carolina and South Carolina that are working to expand opportunities for vulnerable children.
+Trustees of The Duke Endowment in Charlotte have approved $7.5 million in new grants to organizations in North Carolina and South Carolina that are working to expand opportunities for vulnerable children.
 Read the news release.

 The importance of good oral health is receiving attention from many funders, including The Duke Endowment.
 Read more.

 The funder collaborative Blue Meridian Partners has announced that two foundations have joined its the effort to improve outcomes for economically disadvantaged children and youth.
 Read more.

 In South Carolina, expanding Nurse-Family Partnership with social-impact bonds presented a challenging opportunity.
 Read more.